lcvriend/toponym_extraction/docs/index.md

 **Toponym Extraction Case Study:**
 *Using named entity recognition to extract geographical information from newspapers*

-This case study shows an example of the kind of analysis that can be done when using *named entity recognition* to annotate texts with geographical entitities.
+This case study shows an example of the kind of analysis that can be done when using *named entity recognition* (NER) to annotate texts with geographical entitities.
 The code and scripts that were used in this analysis can be found in the [GitHub repo](https://github.com/lcvriend/toponym_extraction).

 ## Idea